twilio-labs/socless/docs/deploying-socless.md

 ```
 # (Optional) Modify Development/Production environment Config

-By default, Socless supports a development and production environment.
+By default, SOCless supports a development and production environment.
 The development environment, (dev) is set to AWS us-west-2 region, and the Production environment (prod) is AWS us-east-1 region.
 If you do not wish to change the deployment regions, you can skip to Deploy section.

 If you want to use different regions for dev/prod, change the region specified for them in the config object.
 For example, the below config uses us-east-2 for dev and us-west-2 for prod.